mrNimbus01/The-Fatifier/README.md

 - Day 4: 10% body fat
 - Day 6: 7% body fat

   That's if you're really on the big side.
-Otherwise, if you're just someone looking to get off christmas  the weight, this is your solution).
+Otherwise, if you're just someone looking to get off christmas  the weight, this is still your solution).

 One intake.
 Maximum effect.
 Instant transformation.